Clematis montana var. rubens 'Freda'

 Rainy Side Notes

-A seedling of Clematis 'Pink Perfection', 'Freda' was cultivated by Freda Deacon of Woodbridge, Suffolk, England.
-Jim Fisk of Fisk's Clematis Nursery introduced it to the nursery trade.
+Derived from a seedling of Clematis 'Pink Perfection', 'Freda' was cultivated by Freda Deacon of Woodbridge, Suffolk, England.
+It was then introduced to the nursery trade by Jim Fisk of Fisk's Clematis Nursery, further enriching the horticultural world.

 Planting and Care of Clematis.